Klang War: Background

 Sultan Muhammad died in 1857, and Sultan Abdul Samad succeeded him after a power struggle.
 Sultan Abdul Samad however only had direct control over the state capital, Langat, and did not have absolute control over the rest of Selangor, which was organized into four riverine provinces – the Bernam Valley, Kuala Selangor, the Klang Valley, and Lukut – which were administered by four autonomous chieftains or governors.
-When the disgruntled Raja Mahdi initiated the conflict, the Malays were split into two camps in the ensuing war.
-On Raja Mahdi's side were Raja Mahmud, son of the Panglima Raja of Selangor; Raja Hitam of the Bernam Valley; as well as Sumatran immigrants led by Mohamed Akib and his younger brother Mohamed Tahir (later conferred the title of 'Dato Dagang').
+When the disgruntled Raja Mahadi initiated the conflict, the Malays were split into two camps in the ensuing war.
+On Raja Mahadi's side were Raja Mahmud, son of the Panglima Raja of Selangor; Raja Hitam of the Bernam Valley; as well as Sumatran immigrants led by Mohamed Akib and his younger brother Mohamed Tahir (later conferred the title of 'Dato Dagang').
 Raja Abdullah's faction included his son, Raja Ismail who continued the war after Raja Abdullah's death, later joined by the Kedahan prince, Tengku Kudin and supported by Sultan Abdul Samad.
 The Chinese tin miners were also divided between the two camps.

-Some of the Malays however switched sides in the course of the war, for example Mohamed Tahir, who helped Raja Mahdi take Klang from Raja Abdullah, eventually switched to Tengku Kudin's side.
+Some of the Malays however switched sides in the course of the war, for example Mohamed Tahir, who helped Raja Mahadi take Klang from Raja Abdullah, eventually switched to Tengku Kudin's side.
 Syed Mashhor, an Arab-Malay fighter whose father was from Pontianak, was born in Langat, Selangor.
 He initially supported Raja Abdullah's cause but switched to that of Raja Mahdi.
 Raja Muda Musa of Kuala Selangor also went over to Raja Mahdi's side.

 In the later stages of the conflict Tengku Kudin managed to gain the support of British colonial administrators and in 1873 mercenaries from neighbouring Pahang.